bit-dna/bitdnablog/_posts/2019-07-21-good-bye-himagz.markdown

 <li>All of the infrastructure we hosted for Himagz.com are in AWS SGP Region and which is it wasn't fixed pricing instead we pay them in the minutes/hourly</li>
 </ol>

 Least but not least we released this blog are intended to replace Himagz, so it more centralizing an article we released.
-We would like to say thank you very much for a couple years was supported Himagz until yesterday.
+We would like to say thank you very much to himagz.com readers for a couple years was supported Himagz until yesterday.